|

 suite.Print()

 You can download this example from http://thinkbayes.com/monty2.py.
-If you are familiar with
+For more information see Section 0.3.

-Template method pattern: the parent class, 2.6 The M&M problemWe can use the First I need to encode the color mixes from before and after 1995. mix94 = dict(brown=30,
+First I need to encode the color mixes from before and after 1995:

 yellow=20,